MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 Install the Network Device Enrollment Service role on a computer other than the issuing certificate authority.

-Sign-in to the certificate authority or management workstations with an _Enterprise Admin_ equivalent credentials.
+Sign-in to the certificate authority or management workstations with an _Enterprise Admin_ equivalent credential.

 1. Open **Server Manager** on the NDES server.